huhu2323/xpm/readme.md

 ## Creating a Project

 Type the name of your project in the text field.
 Make sure that your project name is **lowercase** and **alphanumeric**.
 If you will use Laravel, make sure **Composer** and the **Laravel cmd utility** is installed and configured.
 Check **Use Laravel Template** so that XPM will know the correct `DocumentRoot` to use.
 Optionally, you can check `Run 'laravel new'` so XPM can call the Laravel cmd utility to build your new project.

+Checking **Create DNS Hosts Entry** creates an entry in the Windows HOSTS file.
+This is useful if you have no DNS proxy.
+Upon creation, your project can be accessed at `http://<your-project>.local/`.

 ## Deleting a Project